Dønna Municipality: Geography

 Dønna is located in the outer, coastal part of Helgeland which also consists of Leirfjord Municipality, Alstahaug Municipality, and Herøy Municipality.
 The municipality is made up of a large archipelago consisting of islands, islets, and reefs.
 The three largest islands in the municipality are Dønna, Løkta, and Vandve.
 The Åsværet islands (and the Åsvær Lighthouse) lie in the western part of the municipality.
 The island municipality is situated at the mouth of the Ranfjorden.
 The highest point in the municipality is the 855.1 m tall mountain Dønnmannen on the island of Dønna.

+Farms of Dønna

+Historically, the land of Dønna was divided up into named farms.
+These farms were used in census and tax records and are useful for genalogical research.

+Map of farms

+Note: Coordinates are approximate.
+The map has been divided into parts consistent with the enumeration districts (tellingskrets) in the 1920 census of Norway.

+As this census was taken in 1920, and the boundaries of the municipality changed in 1962, this map is not consistent with modern enumeration districts.

+This map will include one farm name per farm number; other farm names or subdivision numbers may exist.

+Farm names and numbers

+Following are the farms in Dønna municipality, as they are listed in O. Rygh's series "Norske Gaardnavne" ("Norwegian Farm Names"), the Nordland volume of which was published in 1905.